The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Model and illustrative example

 Assumption \ref{assu:FOSD} postulates a first-order stochastic dominance relationship across types, so that higher types today are more likely to become higher types tomorrow.
 Assumption \ref{assu:rho>0} guarantees that the life span of a firm is almost surely finite; in particular, if there is no entry, then there must be zero aggregate production in equilibrium.
-This assumption is made for simplicity, puts the focus on equilibria with positive entry, and allows us to include the special case where firms' types are permanent.\footnote{\citet{hopenhayn1992entry} instead assumes that $\rho=0$ and guarantees finite lifespan with an additional recurrence condition on $F$.
-He then restricts attention to equilibria with positive entry.} Assumption \ref{assu:CDFs_cont} lists technical conditions regarding the measures over types.
+This assumption is made for simplicity, puts the focus on equilibria with positive entry, and allows us to include the special case where firms' types are permanent.
+Here, we differ from \citet{hopenhayn1992entry}, who instead assumes that $\rho=0$, guarantees finite lifespan with an additional recurrence condition on $F$ that rules out permanent types, and subsequently restricts attention to equilibria with positive entry.
+Our assumption is an alternative way to capture the same phenomenon and we prefer it because it allows us to study the simple case where types are permanent (see below for an example).